Index/Topics/Posse Comitatus Act

 Posse Comitatus Act

-A federal law that restricts the use of military forces for domestic law enforcement.
+The legal constraints on the use of federal troops for domestic law enforcement.

 Fact-Checks